Orange-OpenSource/ods-android/docs/components/Buttons.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/)

-Buttons support content labeling for accessibility and are readable by most screen readers, such as TalkBack.
-Text rendered in buttons is automatically provided to accessibility services.
-Additional content labels are usually unnecessary.
+ODS buttons support accessibility criteria and are readable by most screen readers, such as TalkBack.

+Content descriptions for icons are unnecessary in the case of buttons containing text.
+For other buttons types, such as `OdsIconButton`, icons content descriptions are mandatory in the APIs.

 ## Variants